 Modular data centers are standardized buildings that are pre-engineered and prefabricated, complete with power and cooling infrastructure, and used to house computer servers and network equipment.
 They come in various types, including container data centers, prefabricated data halls, and prefabricated power & cooling modules.

 The two primary purposes of modular data centers are to reduce the time and cost required for constructing and deploying a data center.
-Modular data centers save time by shifting conventional on-site construction tasks to off-site manufacturing facilities, while they deliver cost savings by using standardization and reducing on-site labor.
+Modular data storage facilities save time by shifting conventional on-site construction tasks to off-site manufacturing facilities, while they deliver cost savings by using standardization and reducing on-site labor.

 Below are further details on the different types of modular data centers: